qiime2-graveyard/rfcs/README.md

   be explicitly stated in the *Unresolved Questions* section of the proposal.
 - Submit a pull request to this repository.
 This will alert the QIIME 2 team that your proposal is ready to begin the review process.
 Please include a link to the rendered markdown in your pull request comment.
+Format your pull request title as follows: "RFC: new feature", where "new feature" is the title of your proposal.

 ## RFC Lifecycle